ItsNateBrooks/DOD-Non-Satelite-Comm-ArduinoGUI/README.md

 # Description
 The project is the GUI contribution to the Department of Defense, Non-Satelite Communication Capstone Project.
-The goal of this project was to explore solutions to Non-Satelite Communication and this was achieved using a combination of infrared and lidar technology.
+The goal of this project was to explore solutions to Non-Satelite Communication and this was achieved using a infrared light technology.
 The attached code will only work the proper Arduino setup.

 # Contributors